KHajduk00/BASHo/README.md

     Answers are concise and Linux-focused
     Uses duckduckgo_search API for responses
     Session History: Store recent queries and responses to go back to them.
+    Quick question feature: use bsho followed by "<question>" to ask BASHō a quick question and receive quick answer.

 ## Current Version:

-- v0.4.0 (check CHANGELOG.md or commits to keep track with changes).
+- v0.4.1 (check CHANGELOG.md or commits to keep track with changes).

 ## License
 BASHō is open-source and licensed under the MIT License.